Freddie Mercury

 Freddie Mercury's sister, Kashmira, talks about her brother

-Many arguments in the family were caused by Farrokh's reluctance to pursue higher education.
-He wanted to focus on his art, while his parents insisted on a serious profession like an accountant or a lawyer.
-The compromise was studying graphic design at the Ealing Art College.
-Freddie's idols at the time were Jimi Hendrix and Rudolf Nureyev; he dedicated his thesis to the former's work.
+Family fights constantly erupted over Farrokh's refusal to pursue higher education.
+He wanted to focus on his art, while his parents pushed for something "respectable" like accounting or law.
+They finally compromised on graphic design at Ealing Art College.
+Freddie's heroes back then were Jimi Hendrix and Rudolf Nureyev – he even dedicated his thesis to Hendrix's work.

 Freddie Mercury in 1969